SHIVANIENUGANDULA/NETFLIX---SQL-PROJECT/README.md

 - Which actors appear most often in Indian content?
 - Are there shows that mention violence or killing in their descriptions?

-All SQL queries are included in the project files under `BUSINESS PROBLEMS` and solutions for the problems in `Solutions_of_business_problems.sql`.
+All SQL queries are included in the project files under `Business Problems` and solutions for the problems in `Solutions_of_BusinessProblems.sql`.

 ---